How to Create Don Draper Magic – Re-imagining The Marketing Pitch

 As Brandon Nowalk from AV Club puts it: “He’s both mastermind and mark, artist and salesman, conscious and unconscious.
 He can manipulate the market, but ultimately he’s just another green void within it.”

-Only when we embrace our inherent humanness and strip down to our most honest, vulnerable selves, can we create a pitch that forges a meaningful connection with our audience; one that speaks to their very soul in a way that nothing else has.
+Only when we are courageous enough to embrace our inherent humanness and strip down to our most honest, vulnerable selves, can we create a pitch that forges a meaningful connection with our audience; one that speaks to their very soul in a way that nothing else has.